SNS2026/SNS2026.github.io/docs/abstracts.md

 :fontawesome-solid-angle-right: All submitted contributed abstracts will receive a presentation (oral or poster), until the conference is full.

-Abstracts must be submitted by the deadline to guarantee acceptance and inclusion in the scientific program.
+Abstracts must be submitted by the deadline to guarantee inclusion in the scientific program.
 Meeting organizers are not obligated to include contributed abstracts submitted after the deadline.

 ## :fontawesome-solid-clipboard-list: Topics